That-Dev-Girl-Sites/jhalabi.com/_posts/2011-07-29-character-limit-in-yui.md

 redirect_from: "/blog/character-limit-in-yui"
 categories:
   - development
+excerpt: In the UI world, it is a good idea to let the users know about any constraints they have on any form fields.
 ---

 In the UI world, it is a good idea to let the users know about any constraints they have on any form fields.
 We all know this.
 There are a million ways to do this – through error messages, help text, and so on.
 For character limits on input fields, the best way to avoid a user error is to limit the number of characters the user can physically type in the field.